MikePia/MDNNodeTut/README.md

 # Mongoose
     mongodb+srv://<username>:<password>@nodetut.renqw.gcp.nodemongodb.net/library?retryWrites=true&w=majority
 Like everyone else, MDN tut uses Mongodb in atlas.
 They will use virtual properties.
-Bingo-- for good practice for FCC project short url to store the malleable url path.
-The path will change depending on where it gets installed so it is important to isolate the changeable point.
+This is exactly the practice I need for FCC short URL thing.
+The virtual properties provide a way to change the ouput with minimal code and no need to update the db.
+It allows to isolate the changeable point in an application.
-## Virtula properties example:
+## Virtual properties example:
 ```JavaScript
 personSchema.virtual('fullName').get(function () {
   return this.name.first + ' ' + this.name.last;